![]() |

 It is not the first time that the Parkinson's Journal has reported on cell therapies at this point, but previous attempts in this direction have not been convincing.

-The basic idea behind this therapy sounds simple: replace the perished dopaminergic cells in the substantia nigra of Parkinson's patients with specially cultivated dopaminergic progenitor cells with the aim of noticeably improving the motor symptoms.
-In this case, replacing means transplanting, and that was the biggest problem in the past, because the side effects of the transplant could hardly be controlled until now.
-In most studies, the rate of dyskinesia increased significantly as a result of the intervention.
+The basic idea of this one Therapy sounds simple: replace the dead dopaminergic cells in the substantia nigra of Parkinson's patients with specially cultured dopaminergic precursor cells with the aim of noticeably improving the motor symptoms.
+In this case, replacing means transplanting and that was the biggest problem in the past, because the side effects of the transplant could hardly be controlled so far.
+In most studies, the rate of dyskinesia increased significantly as a result of the procedure.

 The second problem that researchers faced in past studies was the source of the cells.
 Until now, fetal dopaminergic progenitor cells from aborted human fetuses have been used.
 However, they are not available in unlimited quantities and their use is questionable from an ethical point of view.
 To solve these problems, a working group from South Korea, together with researchers from the Technical University of Munich, developed a method with which the fetal dopaminergic precursor cells can be divided about 20 times and they were able to use special biomarkers to select the cells with a low risk of dyskinesia (Movement Disorders 2023, online January 24 https://doi.org/10.1002/mds.29316).